 Did you know that clay is actually a type of soil?
-It’s found near water and can be used to make a wide variety of useful objects, from bricks and dishes to vases and sculpture.
+It’s found near water and can be used to make a wide variety of useful objects, from bricks and dishes to vases and sculptures.
 Learn about plants, soils, and animals as they appear in our collection.

 Students will participate in a tour followed by a hands-on clay class in our studios